Back to Guides

 Replace with: Onest, Fraunces, or even something unexpected like Syne.

 Now for the good stuff.
 These are the fonts I'm reaching for in 2026.
-They're fresh, they have personality, and they've been tested on real projects.
+They're fresh, they have personality, and they've been tested on real projects using our web font tester and font legibility tester.

 Onest is my favorite discovery of 2026.
 It's a geometric sans-serif like Montserrat, but it has more personality.
 The letterforms are slightly condensed, giving it a confident, modern feel.
 It's perfect for tech companies, creative agencies, and anyone who wants to stand out without being weird.